Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Accretion, spin up, and formation of millisecond pulsars

 Assuming the majority of accretion occurs at the neutron star radius (appropriate for low $s$ cases as shown in Figure~\ref{fig:disk}) and $M_{\rm NS} \gg M_{\rm acc}$, the total accreted angular momentum can be expressed simply as $J_{\rm acc}\sim\,M_{\rm acc} \sqrt{G M_{\rm NS} R_{\rm NS}}$.
 In this case (assuming the initial spin period is roughly zero), the spin period attained through accretion is given roughly by

 Thus, the available disk mass is sufficient to spin up the neutron star to millisecond spin periods.
 The exact spin period attained depends on the efficiency of the accretion.
 We show as horizontal dotted lines in the bottom panels of Figure~\ref{fig:disk} the spin angular momentum values corresponding to a few characteristic neutron star spin periods (for $M_{\rm NS} = 1.2\,M_{\odot}$).
-As shown, in the high inflow case of $s=0$, a MSP can be produced for both disk masses assumed here.\footnote{In the most extreme case of $s=0$ for $M_{d,i}=1\,M_{\odot}$ (yellow curve in right hand panel of Figure \ref{fig:disk}), the total angular momentum accreted corresponds to a neutron star spin period of roughly $0.4\,$ms, near the break-up angular velocity of the neutron star (corresponding to the Keplerian velocity at the neutron star surface).
-In reality, once the break-up velocity is reached the neutron star is unlikely to be spun up further (although it may continue to accept mass).} For less efficient disks with $s\approx 0.2$, millisecond spin periods can still be achieved in the $M_{d,i}=1\,M_{\odot}$ case but for $M_{d,i}=0.1\,M_{\odot}$ spin periods of only roughly $40\,$ms can be attained.
-For low accretion efficiencies ($s\gtrsim0.5$), the neutron star is unlikely to be spun up significantly, regardless of the disk mass.
+As shown, in the high inflow case of $s\lesssim0.2$, a MSP can be produced for both disk masses assumed here.\footnote{In the most extreme case of $s=0$ for $M_{d,i}=1\,M_{\odot}$ (yellow curve in right hand panel of Figure \ref{fig:disk}), the total angular momentum accreted corresponds to a neutron star spin period of roughly $0.4\,$ms, near the break-up angular velocity of the neutron star (corresponding to the Keplerian velocity at the neutron star surface).
+In reality, once the break-up velocity is reached the neutron star is unlikely to be spun up further (although it may continue to accept mass).} For $s\gtrsim0.5$, the neutron star is unlikely to be spun up significantly, regardless of the disk mass.

 Of specific relevance is the work by \citet{MacLeod2015} who evaluated the mass growth of a neutron star embedded within a common envelope \citep[taking into account the asymmetric structure of the structure of the envelope; e.g.,][]{MacLeod2015b}.
 Although a common envelope is not exactly identical to the accretion geometry expected for the tidal disruptions considered here, there are key qualitative similarities.
 This study found that, in general, a modest amount ($\lesssim0.1\,M_{\odot}$) of the envelope material is accreted by the neutron star.
 They pointed out that such mass growth is likely sufficient to spin up the neutron star (consistent with our result here), but is likely insufficient to lead to collapse to a black hole (a point we return to in Section \ref{sec:discussion}).